Parler à mon père: Background and release

 On 7 June 2012, Dion's official website announced that during April and May, the singer began recording songs for her next French and English albums.
-On 29 June 2012, celinedion.com previewed a thirty-second fragment of the first single form the French-language album, "Parler à mon père".
+On 29 June 2012, celinedion.com previewed a thirty-second fragment of the first single from the French-language album, "Parler à mon père".
 The cover art for the single was created by the illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.
 The full version of "Parler à mon père" premiered on 1 July 2012 and the single was released to digital outlets in selected countries on the next day.
+In slected countries, the instrumental version was released as well.